Professional biography of Ben Clifford

 Title: Programmer Analyst III / Programmer Analyst IV

-My activities under Dr. Carl Kesselman in the Center for Grid Technologies were quite varied:
+My activities under Dr. Carl Kesselman in the Center for Grid Technologies included:

 Custom Networks, 1997-2001